-We test both a WAN setup where the replicas and front-ends are distributed globally across AWS regions Sydney, Tokyo, Seoul, Osaka, and Singapore and a LAN setup where all replicas and front-ends are located in North California.
+\textbf{Setup}: We test both a WAN setup where the replicas and clients are distributed globally across AWS cloud regions Sydney, Tokyo, Seoul, Osaka, and Singapore and a LAN setup where all replicas and clients are located in North California AWS cloud.

-We use Amazon EC2 virtual machines~\cite{amazon-ec2} of type t2.\-xlarge (4 virtual CPUs, 16 GB memory) for replicas and front-ends, for WAN experiments.
-For LAN experiments, we use instances of type c4.4\-xlarge (16 virtual CPUs, 30 GB memory) for replicas and front-ends.
+For WAN experiments, we chose t2.xlarge EC2 instances~\cite{amazon-ec2} with 4 vCPUs and 16 GB memory.
+For LAN experiments, we use instances of type c4.4\-xlarge (16 virtual CPUs, 30 GB memory) for replicas and clients.
+Since CPU is often the bottleneck in LAN settings—where network latency is low and available bandwidth is high—it is standard to use machines with more CPUs for LAN experiments and we followed this established practice.
+To ensure a fair, apples-to-apples comparison, we ran Raft, Multi-Paxos, and EPaxos on the same testbed.
 We use Ubuntu Linux 20.04.5 LTS~\cite{ubuntu}.